simonprickett/pico-display-pack-2-radio-whats-on/README.md

 ## Hardware

-All links go to the Pimoroni shop in the UK -- they ship worldwide!
+Most of these links go to the Pimoroni shop in the UK (they also ship worldwide!).

-* Raspberry Pi Pico W (I recommend the version with the headers pre-soldered, if you want to do some soldering then pick up a Pico W without headers, get a set of headers and solder them on!)
+* [Raspberry Pi Pico W](https://shop.pimoroni.com/products/raspberry-pi-pico-w?variant=40059369652307) (I recommend the version with the headers pre-soldered, if you want to do some soldering then pick up a Pico W without headers, get a set of headers and solder them on!)
-* Pimoroni Pico Display Pack 2.0.
-A spacious 320 x 240 pixel LCD display for Raspberry Pi Pico, with four buttons and an RGB LED.
+* [Pimoroni Pico Display Pack 2.0](https://shop.pimoroni.com/products/pico-display-pack-2-0?variant=39374122582099).
+A 320 x 240 pixel LCD display for Raspberry Pi Pico, with four buttons and an RGB LED.
 This project uses all of these features.
-* A USB to micro USB data cable (to provide power to the project and install code on the Pico W).
+* A [USB to micro USB data cable](https://shop.pimoroni.com/products/usb-a-to-microb-cable-red?variant=32065140746) (to provide power to the project and install code on the Pico W).
+I like red cables but any colour and length will do so long as it provides both charging and data.
-* A USB plug if you want to plug the project into a wall socket and power it from there.
+* A [USB plug](https://www.amazon.co.uk/TECHNOPLAY-Charger-Adapter-1000mAh-Compatible-White/dp/B09HDRYG7J/?th=1) if you want to power the project from a wall socket.
+If you have one from a phone that you already own, that'll work fine.

 ## Software

 This stuff's free! (but if you enjoy Thonny, please check out their "Support Ukraine" initiative [here](https://github.com/thonny/thonny/wiki/Support-Ukraine)).

-* Pimoroni MicroPython latest build for the Raspberry Pi Pico W.  This contains the MicroPython runtime plus pre-installed libraries for Pimoroni products that the code depends on.
+* Pimoroni MicroPython runtime.
+You'll want the latest build for the Raspberry Pi Pico W.  This contains the MicroPython runtime plus pre-installed libraries for Pimoroni products that the code depends on.
+Download the latest `.uf2` file for the Pi Pico W from GitHub [here](https://github.com/pimoroni/pimoroni-pico/releases) (it will be named something like `pimoroni-picow-vX.XX.X-micropython.uf2`).
-* Thonny IDE - a simple code editor that connects to the Raspberry Pi Pico W to install, run and debug code.
+* [Thonny IDE](https://thonny.org/) - a simple code editor that connects to the Raspberry Pi Pico W to install, run and debug code.
 Alternative IDEs (for example Visual Studio Code with appropriate extensions) are available - if you're comfortable using one of those with the Raspberry Pi Pico W then go for it!

 # Try it!

-TODO
+There's a few steps to complete before you can have this running on your hardware... they're not hard, let's take them one at a time...

 ## Assemble the Hardware